Organic Cedar Oil Spray for All Lawn, Garden and Foundation Insects

 TO APPLY WITH A PUMP OR TRIGGER SPRAYER instead of the hose-end sprayer: Stir or gently shake the bottle to handle any possible settling that might have occurred.
 Then mix 12 oz (1 1/2 cups) of Yard Guard per gallon of water.
 Use this more concentrated solution for treating smaller areas of the yard or garden, or to treat individual plants to prevent or to control insects.

-This can be sprayed on garden plants, indoor plants, and even on pets.
+This can be sprayed on garden plants, indoor plants, indoor insects, and even on pets.
 For dogs, just wet their fur and rub in well.
 Fleas and mites hate it, and dogs often find it soothing for hot spots.
 Keep away from their eyes, and rinse with water quickly if it should get on them.
 Spraying the dog before a walk around the neighborhood or even a walk in the woods will repel any lurking fleas or ticks.

 For cats, you can spray on fur if they are docile enough.
 But might have better luck spraying on your hands or a towel and then rubbing it in.